 Leadership Influence: Be-Know-Do

-The United States Army is one of the most complex, best run organizations in the world.
-Foundational to the process of the Army is strong leadership and leadership development.
+The United States Army has historically been one of the most complex, best run organizations in the world.
+Foundational to Army's culture is strong leadership and an emphasis on leadership development.

-The U.S. Army has, at its core, the principle that troopers must be prepared to win the war before the battle begins.
+The U.S. Army has, at its core, the principle that soldiers must be prepared to win the war before the battle begins.
 The model used for their preparation is Be-Know-Do.
-Army leaders must be able to act decisively and effectively in challenging situations, change, and in ambiguity.
+Army leaders must be able to act decisively and effectively in the face of challenging situations, rapid change, and ambiguity.

 What is Be-Know-Do and what does it mean?

-DO: is the fruit of BE and KNOW.
-Listen, and understand the situation before acting.
+This is where results live.
+It requires a relentless focus on the right priorities—those that move you toward accomplishing the mission or fulfilling a bigger purpose.
+It means listening to others and understanding the situation before acting.
 Always act to do the right thing consistent with your values and those of the organization.
 Do your duty even when you don’t feel like it.
 Always keep your emotions in check.

-Aristotle was right: to live a fruitful, happy, and productive life you must first develop your character into habits.
+Aristotle was right: to live a fruitful, happy and productive life you must first develop your character into a set of habits.
 Add to character the gaining of competence.
 Character and competence then will produce excellence in all that you do.